giomasce/asmc/README.md

    library, for example to compile other G sources).
-The message `Hello, G!` is written to the log and immediately after other G sources are compiled, first to introduce some library code (like malloc/free, code for handling dynamic vectors and maps and other utilities) and then to compile the actual C compiler.
+The message `Hello, G!` is written to the log and immediately after other G sources are compiled, first to introduce some library code (like malloc/free, code for handling dynamic vectors and maps, some basic disk/filesystem driver and other utilities) and then to compile an Assembly compiler and a C compiler.
+These two compilers are not meant to be complete: they are just enough to build the following step, which is tinycc.

- * At last a suite of C test programs is compiled and executed.
-They test the parts that have already been implemented of the C compiler and the C standard library.
+ * Then a suite of C test programs is compiled and executed.
+They test part of the C compiler and the C standard library.
 In line of principle all the test should pass and all `malloc`-s should be `free`-ed.

+ * After all tests have passed, tinycc is finally compiled.
+This takes a bit (around 20 seconds on my machine, my KVM enable), because the previous C compiler is quite inefficient.
+During preprocessing progress is indicated by open and closed square brackets, which indicate when a new file is included or finished to include.
+During compilation (which consists of three stages), progress is indicated by dots, where each dot correspons to a thousands tokens processed.

+ * At last, tinycc is ran, by mean of its `libtcc` interface.
+A small test program is compiled and executed, showing a glimpse of the third level of compiled code from the beginning of the `asmc` run.

+ * In the end some statistics are printed, hopefully showing that all allocated memory have been deallocated (not that it matters much, since the machine is going to be powered off anyway, but I like resources to be deinitialized properly).

 ### How to fiddle with flags